Gabi Gregg’s New Fashion To Figure Collab Is Plus-Size Fashion Heaven

 If you are a plus-size fashion lover, then odds are you know about Gabi Gregg (or @gabifresh, to her almost 900,000 Instagram followers).
 Not only has the self-described “OG fat girl” been serving looks online for over a decade, she’s also one of the very first influencers to ever get into the brand collaboration game.
 From designing legendary swimsuits to creating stylish and highly-coveted plus-size clothing collections, there are very few sartorial seas where the fashion maven hasn’t dipped her toes.
-If you haven’t gotten a chance to try any of her designs, now’s your chance: In partnership with longtime collaborator Fashion to Figure, Gregg has created a head-turning lineup of vibrant warm-weather pieces; perfect for laying on a bed of spring blooms and vacationing beachside.
+If you haven’t gotten a chance to try any of her designs, now’s your chance: In partnership with longtime collaborator Fashion to Figure, Gregg has created a head-turning lineup of vibrant warm-weather pieces, perfect for laying on a bed of spring blooms and vacationing beachside.

 Advertisement

-The new Gabi Fresh x FTF collection will suit any clothing affinities, whether you’re into color blocking, mixing and matching patterns, or going fully monochromatic.
+The new Gabi Fresh x FTF collection will suit any clothing affinity, whether you’re into color blocking, mixing and matching patterns, or going fully monochromatic.
 Collection highlights include a juicy orange off-the-shoulder gown, a lime green cut-out dress, and a groovy denim jumpsuit with bell bottoms.
 I've dug through the offerings and highlighted some of my favorite looks, so scroll on to shop these beautiful pieces catering to sizes XL - 4X.
 Although the collection just launched, make sure to snag come color-filled goodies while you can.
 Some good things, unfortunately, come to an end, and this collection is bound to sell out.

 Ashlee Linen Set,